RohanSengupta326/RohanSengupta326/README.md

 Hi everyone!
-I am a sophomore CS Undergraduate student of Dr. Sudhir Chandra Sur Institute of Technology.
+I am a Junior CS Undergraduate student of Dr. Sudhir Chandra Sur Institute of Technology.
-Currently learning app development with Flutter framework, have some knowledge about backend web dev with Flask.
+Currently developing with Flutter framework, have some knowledge about backend web dev with Flask.
 Apart from that, for my career, I wanna learn and work with real-life AI projects, also have keen interest in Web development and Augmented Reality.

 I also contribute to open source, recently completed hacktoberfest 2021.
 Also practicing problem solving with data structure and algorithms on Leetcode.